 Nearly one-third of automobile accidents in the United States are rear-end crashes; these incidents are also one of the most frequent causes of whiplash injury.
-Fortunately, rear-end accidents are some of the easiest accidents to avoid, helping you to prevent costly damages and car accident injuries that require prolonged medical care near Atlanta.
+Fortunately, rear-end accidents are some of the easiest accidents to avoid, helping you to prevent costly damages and car accident injuries that require prolonged medical care in Marietta GA and the Greater Atlanta area.

 This video explains why rear-end accidents are so common and how you can take steps to avoid them.
 Staying focused on the speed of the car ahead of yours and the distance at which you are following are key factors in avoiding rear-end automobile accidents.
 Keep in mind that the driver ahead of you may be able to see things you can’t, and may have different braking behaviors than you as well.
 Adjusting your speed for weather and poor road conditions can also go a long way toward avoiding rear-end crashes on the road.